-As at the date of this Annual Report, Mr. Yeo Jeu Nam ("Mr. Yeo") and Mr. Bote de Vries ("Mr. de Vries") have served the Board beyond nine (9) years from the date of their first appointment.
-The Board has conducted a rigorous review of the performance of Mr. Yeo and Mr. de Vries based on a set of criteria and agreed that Mr. Yeo and Mr. de Vries had participated, deliberated and expressed their view independently at all times, presenting objective and constructive challenges to the assumptions and viewpoints by Management.
-The Board considers that Mr. Yeo and Mr. de Vries bring invaluable expertise, experience and knowledge to the Board.
-The Board also trust that Mr. Yeo and Mr. de Vries who are familiar with the business, will continue to contribute positively to the deliberation of the Board and Board Committees and their independence of character and judgement were not in any way affected or impaired by the length of service.
-The Board is satisfied with Mr. Yeo and Mr. de Vries's continued independence of character and judgement and determined that Mr. Yeo and Mr. de Vries remained independent to discharge their duties objectively.
+The NC and Board have conducted a rigorous review of the performance of Mr. de Vries based on a set of criteria and agreed that Mr. de Vries had participated, deliberated and expressed his view independently at all times, presenting objective and constructive challenges to the assumptions and viewpoints by Management.
+The Board considers that Mr. de Vries brings invaluable expertise, experience and knowledge to the Board.
+The Board also trusts that Mr. de Vries who is familiar with the business, will continue to contribute positively to the deliberation of the Board and Board Committees, and his independence of character and judgement was not in any way affected or impaired by his length of service.
+The Board is satisfied with Mr. de Vries's continued independence of character and judgement and determined that Mr. de Vries remains independent to discharge his duties objectively.